F1shAndCat/asst1/README.md

    are some obvious differences in semantics between the (create/join and (launch/sync) mechanisms, but the implications of these differences are more subtle.
-Here's a thought experiment to guide your answer: what happens when you launch 10,000 ISPC tasks?
-What happens when you launch 10,000 threads?
-(For this thought experiment, please discuss in the general case
+Here's a thought experiment to guide your answer: what happens when you launch 10,000 ISPC tasks?**Running Well** What happens when you launch 10,000 threads?**Maximum Thread is 64 Threads** (For this thought experiment, please discuss in the general case

 - i.e. don't tie your discussion to this given mandelbrot program.)